Reza-rn/Reza/README.md

 Some of my projects below 👇🏻 are focused on machine learning algorithms and optimization method for various applications mainly developed on Python.
 Also, I have some small sample codes for computer science algorithms and data sctrutures which I really enjoy developing them.

 Skills:<br>
-• Strong programming skills in Python, C, and C++
+• Strong programming skills in Python, C, and C++ <br>

-• Proficient in machine learning and deep learning libraries such as Keras, TensorFlow, and Scikit-learn
+• Proficient in machine learning and deep learning libraries such as Keras, TensorFlow, and Scikit-learn <br>

-• Deep learning architectures: Recurrent Neural Networks, Convolutional Neural Networks, Transformers model
+• Deep learning architectures: Recurrent Neural Networks, Convolutional Neural Networks, Transformers model <br>

-• Experienced in working with NumPy, Pandas, SQL, Git, Gurobi, CPLEX, and MATLAB/SIMULINK
+• Experienced in working with NumPy, Pandas, SQL, Git, Gurobi, CPLEX, and MATLAB/SIMULINK <br>

-• Experienced with regression models, classification models, clustering algorithms, and Time series analysis
+• Experienced with regression models, classification models, clustering algorithms, and Time series analysis <br>

-• Proficient in various optimization methods including linear, convex, mixed-integer, and distributed optimization
+• Proficient in various optimization methods including linear, convex, mixed-integer, and distributed optimization <br>

-• Experienced in developing data structures and algorithms
+• Experienced in developing data structures and algorithms <br>

-• Strong problem-solving and analytical skills
+• Strong problem-solving and analytical skills <br>

 ### Getting in touch